SovereignCloudStack/standards/Standards/scs-0402-v1-status-page-openapi-spec-decision.md

 This means:

 - Operational from 0 to 10
-- Restriced from 11 to 50
+- Limited from 11 to 50
 - Broken from 51 to 100.

 A value of 100 is the maximum of the severity value.

 A severity with the value of 100 MUST always be supplied.
-This is the heighest severty for the system.
-If no severty with the 100 value exists, e.g. heighest severty value is 90, an `Impact` with a heigher severity
-WILL be handled as an unkown severity.
+This is the highest severity for the system.
+If no severity with a value of 100 exists, e.g. the highest severity value is set at 90, an `Impact` with a higher `SeverityValue` WILL be considered to be an _unkown_ severity.

 ### Component impacts